 HRTPO staff also maintains a Congestion Management Process (CMP) database that includes data for over 1,700 roadway segments in the CMP Roadway Network, which covers all interstates, principal arterials, minor arterials, and key collectors.
-This database includes existing and historical traffic volumes, roadway characteristics, speeds, reliability, trucks, and congestion levels.
+This database includes existing and historical traffic volumes, roadway characteristics, travel times and speeds, reliability, trucks, and congestion levels.